HappyRouting: Learning Emotion-Aware Route Trajectories for Scalable In-The-Wild Navigation: Architecture

 \subsection{Routing Map and Navigation}

-Having defined the predictive model required to simulate emotions based on contextual information collected remotely, we now present the system required to provide the user with a route optimized for emotions.
-In Figure~\ref{fig:emotion_stack_map}, we display how a happy path may differ from the fastest one based on a custom emotion map layer.
+Having defined the predictive model required to simulate emotions based on contextual information collected remotely, we now present the system required to provide users with a route optimized for emotions.
+In~\autoref{fig:emotion_stack_map}, we display how a happy path may differ from the fastest one based on a custom emotion map layer.

 \paragraph{Routing Map Generation}

 We \chreplaced[id=1AC]{defined}{define} a custom emotion map layer that contains predicted emotions and optimizes the route thereafter.
 Given a road graph $G$ with vertices $V$ and edges $E$, we \chreplaced[id=1AC]{predicted}{predict} emotion weights for every driveable segment $E$.
 We then \chreplaced[id=1AC]{applied}{apply} the contraction hierarchies algorithm\,\cite{geisberger2008contraction} to the road graph by optimizing for the following equation with the user's start point $a$ and endpoint $b$: